microsoft/quick-authentication/docs/partner-business-verification.md

 Using that new user, sign-in to Azure portal.
 This will ensure that you go through any 2FA creation and fully create your user account.

 ## Enrolling in the Microsoft Cloud Partner Program and getting your business verified
 The Microsoft Cloud Partner Program (formerly called the Microsoft Partner Network) is a hub of people, resources, and offerings brought together to give you everything you need to build and deliver successful solutions for your customers.
-Joining the Microsoft Could Partner Program gives you access to the Partner Center, where you can request verification of your business.
+Joining the Microsoft Cloud Partner Program gives you access to the Partner Center, where you can request verification of your business.

-First, double check prerequisites for enrolling on [What is the Microsoft Cloud Partner Program](https://learn.microsoft.com/en-us/partner-center/mpn-create-a-partner-center-account), then follow the enrollement instructions starting [here](https://partner.microsoft.com/en-us/dashboard/account/v3/enrollment/introduction/partnership).
+First, double check prerequisites for enrolling on [What is the Microsoft Cloud Partner Program](https://learn.microsoft.com/en-us/partner-center/mpn-create-a-partner-center-account), then follow the enrollment instructions starting [here](https://partner.microsoft.com/en-us/dashboard/account/v3/enrollment/introduction/partnership).
 On the "Welcome to Partner Center" page, click "Sign in" and sign-in as the user you created above, for example, `somebody@contoso.org`

 ![Welcome to Partner Center](./media/Welcome-to-Partner-Center.PNG)